-The CVD states what PCO cars are eligible or not but to make life easier, the team here at Otto Car have broken it down into car types so you get a better picture of what which types of PCO cars are exempt from the congestion charge or not.
+The CVD states what PCO cars are eligible or not but to make life easier, the team here at Otto Car has broken it down into car types so you get a better picture of which types of PCO cars are exempt from the congestion charge or not.

 Wheelchair-accessible vehicles (WAV) are exempt from the Congestion Charge as long as they are fulfilling a private hire booking